alexander-liao/paintbrush/README.md

 `↓↑←→`|If the current top-of-stack is an integer, move the pointer that many spaces in the indicated direction.
 If the current top-of-stack is a string, move the pointer along and write out the string in the indicated direction.
 Otherwise, move the pointer 1 space.
 This will push the grid boundaries if necessary.
 `⇩⇧⇦⇨`|Same as above but this will wrap around the grid boundaries if necessary.
 `▁▔▏▕`|If the current top-of-stack is an integer, remove that many rows/columns from the indicated side of the grid.
 Otherwise, remove 1.
 `▄▀▌▐`|Mirror the entire grid, duplicating the innermost edge. `▄` will copy the top edge to the bottom.
+This will change some characters that have backwards versions, unless the modifier is true.
 `┻┳┫┣`|Mirror the entire grid, overlapping the innermost edge. `┻` will copy the top edge to the bottom.
+This will change some characters that have backwards versions, unless the modifier is true.
 `━`|If the current top-of-stack is an integer, delete `2 * top - 1` rows centered around the current row, moving the pointer up as necessary if it ends up off of the grid.
 Otherwise, remove 1.
 `┃`|If the current top-of-stack is an integer, delete `2 * top - 1` columns centered around the current column, moving the pointer left as necessary if it ends up off of the grid.
 Otherwise, remove 1.
 `┴┬┤├`|If the current top-of-stack is an integer, insert that many extra rows/columns in the direction of the short leg of the symbol.
 Otherwise, insert 1.